 Interaction during a lecture stimulates the learning process in students.
-But this isn’t always easy, certainly not in large groups.
-An active moment, such as a quiz, can work well and is also a good way for both lecturer and students to gauge knowledge levels.
+Use this quiz in large or small groups to activate the students and to gauge knowledge levels.

 Consider the objective of the quiz, e.g. activate prior knowledge or test understanding.

 Check the Variations and Tools and Materials sections below to determine which tool(s) you will use to run the quiz.